Dietary fibre

 - How to get more fibre into your diet (NHS)

-- Dietary fibre and health outcomes (Reynolds et al, Lancet 2019) (PubMed)
+- Carbohydrate quality and human health: systematic reviews and meta-analyses (Reynolds et al, Lancet 2019) (PubMed)

 - Fibre (British Nutrition Foundation)